-Students may choose to use the Pass/No Pass option when registering for a repeat course, (see Pass/No Pass option).
-If a grade of NP is earned, the repeat will not count.
+Students may choose to use the Pass/No Pass option when registering for a repeat course, except for courses in their major or minor, in the General Education Program, or for basic skills courses (see Pass/No Pass option).
+If a grade of NP is earned, however, the repeat will not count.
 If a course was originally taken under a prior grading system, the effect on the student's average will be determined by using the new system.